Rochilaz123/mildew-detection-in-cherry-leaves/README.md

 ## Deployment

-### Heroku

 - The App live link is: `https://powdery-mildew-detector-1-1aa46e7083c4.herokuapp.com/`

+### Creating the Heroku App

+- Create a requirement.txt file in GitHub, for Heroku to read, listing all the dependancies the program needs in order to run.
 - Set the runtime.txt Python version to a [Heroku-20](https://devcenter.heroku.com/articles/python-support#supported-runtimes) stack currently supported version.
-- The project was deployed to Heroku using the following steps.
+- Push the changes to GitHub and follow the steps below to deploy the project:

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.